 If you would prefer to make roasted asparagus in the oven instead of on the grill, simply prepare and season as directed, then bake on a baking sheet at 400°F for 10 to 12 minutes.

 We love to grill our asparagus for that delicious smoky flavor and ease!
 It is super easy to grill and make as a side dish, add to other meals, or dip it in a delicious sauce.
 All these combinations and variations are easy to do!

 - On the side: Serve alongside a nice juicy steak, grilled salmon, grilled chicken, or steak kabobs.
 Serve with an egg white omelette for brunch.

-- Add it to: Strawberry spinach salad, asparagus pasta or your morning scrambled eggs.
+- Add it in.
+Cut, chop, or slice these asparagus spears to add extra flavor to this Strawberry spinach salad, asparagus pasta or your morning scrambled eggs.

 - Dipped in: Elevate the flavor by dipping in garlic aioli or a creamy ranch dressing.

-- To Store: Keep grilled asparagus in an airtight container for up to 3 days in the fridge.
+- To Store: Keep grilled asparagus in an airtight container for up to 3 days in the refrigerator.

 - To Reheat: For a quick reheat, you can pop them in the microwave.
 They will be soft and wilted most likely this way.
-For best results, and to crisp them up a bit, use an air fryer or an oven at 300°F for 5 minutes.
+For best results, and to crisp them up a bit, use an air fryer or an oven at medium-high heat or 300°F for 5 minutes.